 Scientific evidence now suggests that certain activities - exercise, social connectedness and creativity - may not only be therapeutic for Parkinson's symptoms, but may actually change the brain and allow it to form new pathways of communication among brain cells.

 This research builds on that of Professor Lakke, a Dutch neurologist who found that creativity or originality of artists who developed Parkinson's was not impoverished, and in fact artists remained amazingly productive despite considerable and limiting motor fluctuations.
 Professor Lakke suggested that autocuing, or using clues and triggers to initiate activity, might be circumventing the impaired motor programmes.
 This concept is being explored in depth by the Movement Disorder Clinic in Melbourne, Australia and the Conductive Education Centre in Birmingham, UK.

-The methodology used in each Painting with Parkinsons session supports the findings of these areas of research.
+The Tingey Painting with Parkinsons program Nancy Tingey 2016 supports the findings of these areas of research.

 Nancy Tingey, excerpt from 'Magic Happens - The story of Painting with Parkinsons'